 25.01.2021.
 After a 3 months of “wintering” Ognjenka in Africa she flew 4778 km or an average of 51.93 km/day.
 The highest recorded height of flight is 3343 m above sea level, but she has risen so high only a few times.
 Mostly she is below 2000 m above sea level.
 The highest recorded flight speed is 101 km/h.

 Ognjenka’s spring migration started on 1.5.2021. years.
 She left Chad and flew to Sudan and Egypt.
 Since this is a young individual, who is not yet fully mature, her urge to return is not so strong.
-We will see what decisions she will make in the coming period.
+She spent all summer in TUrkey and came back to Chad where is now.